nlmixrdevelopment/nlmixr/README.md

 models in particular, with either individual data or population data.
-The nlme and SAEM estimation routines can be accessed using a universal user interface (UUI), that provides universal model and parameter defintion syntax and results in a fit object that can be used as input into the `Xpose` package.
+The nlme and SAEM estimation routines can be accessed using a universal user interface (UUI), that provides universal model and parameter definition syntax and results in a fit object that can be used as input into the `Xpose` package.
 Running nlmixr using the UUI is described in the vignette: ihttps://github.com/nlmixrdevelopment/nlmixr/blob/master/vignettes/running_nlmixr.Rmd